czhangy/UCLA-CS-Electives/Sci-Tech/LING-120B/notes.md

 - What is Syntax?
   - Two notions of syntax:
-    - As a system of grammar: the part of language that allows speakers to create and undersatand phrases and sentences
+    - As a system of grammar: the part of language that allows speakers to create and understand phrases and sentences
     - As a linguistic discipline: the subfield of linguistics that studies the rules and properties of phrases and sentences of human languages
   - What do we mean by rule?
     - We do not mean prescriptive rules (rules that prescribe how people should speak)